Tensor-based computation of metastable and coherent sets: Introduction

 \section{Introduction}

 The data-driven analysis of high-dimensional dynamical systems has been a highly successful research field for several years, with applications in fluid dynamics, control theory, molecular dynamics, and many others.
-Most of the work along these lines has focused on the infinite-dimensional description of a system using \textit{transfer operators} or \textit{Koopman operators}, see~\cite{SCHUETTE1999, DELLNITZ1999, ROWLEY2009, BUDISIC2012}, which we will summarily call \emph{evolution operators} in this paper.
-A host of different methods for the numerical approximation of evolution operators from simulation or measurement data have been developed, see \cite{KLUS2018b} for a review and comparison.
-A particularly important contribution is the \emph{extended dynamic mode decomposition} (EDMD) \cite{WILLIAMS2015, KLUS2016b}, which will be the focus of this study.
-For reversible dynamical systems, EDMD is equivalent to the \emph{variational approach to conformational dynamics} (VAC) \cite{NOE2013,NUESKE2014}.
-For non-reversible or time-dependent systems, it turned out that considering a \textit{forward-backward operator} is more appropriate.
-The spectral analysis of the forward-backward operator leads to the detection of \emph{coherent sets} \cite{FROYLAND2010,FROYLAND2013}, which can be achieved by an algorithm called \emph{canonical correlation analysis} (CCA), see \cite{HARDOON2004,KHM19}.
+Much of the work along these lines has focused on the infinite-dimensional description of a system using \textit{transfer operators} or \textit{Koopman operators}, see~\cite{Koopman1931,DELLNITZ1999,SCHUETTE1999,Mezic2005,KLUS2016b}.
+For non-stationary or time-dependent systems, it is often advantageous to consider the \textit{forward-backward operator}.
+Its spectral analysis leads to the detection of \emph{coherent sets} \cite{FROYLAND2010,FROYLAND2013}.
+We will summarily refer to all of these operators as \emph{evolution operators} in this paper.
+A host of different methods for the numerical approximation of evolution operators from simulation or measurement data have been developed.
+These include \emph{extended dynamic mode decomposition} (EDMD) \cite{WILLIAMS2015, KLUS2016b}, the \emph{variational approach to conformational dynamics} (VAC) \cite{NOE2013,NUESKE2014} and its generalization \emph{variational approach to Markov processes} (VAMP) \cite{WU2020}, as well as \emph{canonical correlation analysis} (CCA) \cite{HARDOON2004,KHM19}.
+All of these methods are closely related, and revolve, in one way or another, around data-based approximations to the Koopman operator on (usually finite-dimensional) subspaces.
+For a detailed review and comparison, see \cite{KLUS2018b}.